bei-zhou/likelihood-analysis/HS-Fall2017/README.md

---WIPAC FALL 2017 HS INTERNSHIP--
+WIPAC FALL 2017 HS INTERNSHIP

 Several high school students were invited to WIPAC to learn about and work on multimessenger likelihood analysis.